maddogmikeb/UltimateSprintReport/README.md

-# Ultimate Sprint Report
+# Ultimate Jira Sprint Report

 ## Overview
-The Ultimate Sprint Report is a Python application designed to generate comprehensive reports for Agile sprints using data from Jira.
+The Ultimate Jira Sprint Report is a Python application designed to generate comprehensive reports for Agile sprints using data from Jira.
 It provides insights into sprint performance, including burndown charts, velocity statistics, and epic statistics.

 ## Features
 - Load sprint data from Jira.